adobe/experience-platform-postman-samples/apis/ims/README.md

 ## Obtaining an Access Token to access the Adobe Experience Platform APIs for Non-production Use

-The Postman Collection __[Adobe IO Access Token Generation.postman_collection.json](Adobe IO Access Token Generation.postman_collection.json)__ contains two options for generating an Access Token.
+The Postman Collection __[Adobe IO Access Token Generation.postman_collection.json](Adobe IO Access Token Generation.postman_collection.json)__ contains a single option for generating an Access Token.

-Both of these methods are for convenience, and provide a quick way for Developers to obtain an Access Token for non-production use.
-The reasons these are for non-production user are described in each section.
+This methods is for convenience, and provide a quick way for Developers to obtain an Access Token for non-production use.
+The reasons these are for non-production use are described below:

 ### Local Signing (Non-production Use Only)

 Local signing leverages a 3rd party JSR Assign Crypto library to be loaded and locally sign the JWT Token using the provided Private Key.
-Using this method the Private Key even leaves the local machine, however 3rd party JavaScript is loaded into the Postman context.
+Using this method the Private Key never leaves the local machine, however 3rd party JavaScript is loaded into the Postman context.